 Life threatening haemorrhage after third molar extraction is rare.
-123 Haemostatic agents may be used to assist with haemostasis on removal of M3Ms but the evidence to support their routine use is limited and not of high quality.
+Haemostatic agents may be used to assist with haemostasis on removal of M3Ms but the evidence to support their routine use is limited and not of high quality.
 While such agents may be helpful with achieving haemostasis, there is a suggestion that they may be associated with an increase in the incidence of dry socket.

-124 haemorrhage.
+Haemostatic agents such as absorbable haemostatic gelatin sponge or collagen fleece may have a place when patients are at high risk of haemorrhage.
 They may be used alone or in combination with tranexamic acid mouth wash (patients on warfarin), or with a platelet rich growth factor preparation (patients on oral anticoagulants), or with replacement therapy (patients with haemophilia A and B).
 SDCEP guidance from 2015 provides an excellent evidence base for managing patients with acquired thrombolytic disorders.